Q: What is the Western Undergraduate Exchange?

 Q: What Programs are available?

 A: Many undergraduate fields are available to Western Undergraduate Exchange students at the participating colleges and universities.
 Some institutions have opened their entire curriculum on a space-available or first-come, first-serve basis; others offer only designated programs.
-ONLY THE COLLEGES LISTED ON THIS WEBPAGE ACCEPT ARIZONA STUDENTS THROUGH THE WESTERN UNDERGRADUATE EXCHANGE.
+Go to this link to find colleges that accept Arizona students.

 Q: Where can I learn about a wider range of available programs?

 A: To learn of the wide range of programs available, consult the WICHE Western Undergraduate Exchange website at http://wue.wiche.edu/

 Q: What determines eligibility?

 A: Participating institutions require evidence of academic performance, such as ACT/SAT test scores and high school GPA, or place other limits on Western Undergraduate Exchange enrollment.
 Consult the Western Undergraduate Exchange website for details.

 Q: How do I get an application for admission?

 A: If interested, apply for admission and Western Undergraduate Exchange tuition status directly to the institution(s) of your choice.
 Mark prominently on the institution’s application form that you seek admission as a Western Undergraduate Exchange student.